Vande Mataram row: Cong cites CWC statement of 1937, says PM 'insulted' Tagore | Politics

 - India

-Congress general secretary in-charge communications Jairam Ramesh said that the prime minister insulted the CWC and Tagore is shocking but not surprising ''since the RSS had played no role in our Freedom Movement led by Mahatma Gandhi''.
+The opposition party demanded an apology from PM Modi over the issue and asserted that he should fight his political battles on current issues of daily concern.

-The opposition party's attack came after the prime minister had said on Friday that important stanzas of the national song, ''Vande Mataram'', were dropped in 1937, which sowed the seeds of the partition, and asserted that such a ''divisive mindset'' is still a challenge for the country.
+The Congress' attack came after the prime minister said on Friday that important stanzas of ''Vande Mataram'' were dropped in 1937, which sowed the seeds of partition, and asserted that such a ''divisive mindset'' is still a challenge for the country.

+Hitting out, Congress general secretary in-charge communications Jairam Ramesh said the prime minister insulting the Congress Working Committee and Tagore is shocking but not surprising ''since the RSS had played no role in our freedom movement led by Mahatma Gandhi''.

-In a post on X, Ramesh said, ''The Congress Working Committee met in Kolkata October 26-November 1 1937.
-Those present included Mahatma Gandhi, Jawaharlal Nehru, Sardar Patel, Netaji Subhas Chandra Bose, Rajendra Prasad, Maulana Abul Kalam Azad, Sarojini Naidu, J.B.
-Kripalani, Bhulabhai Desai, Jamnalal Bajaj, Narendra Deva, and others.''
-The Collected Works of Mahatma Gandhi Volume 66, page 46, reveals that on October 28, 1937, the CWC issued a statement on Vande Mataram, and this statement had been profoundly influenced by Gurudev Rabindranath Tagore and his advice, he said on X.
+In a post on X, he said, ''The Congress Working Committee met in Kolkata, October 26-November 1, 1937.
+Those present included Mahatma Gandhi, Jawaharlal Nehru, Sardar Patel, Netaji Subhas Chandra Bose, Rajendra Prasad, Maulana Abul Kalam Azad, Sarojini Naidu, J B Kripalani, Bhulabhai Desai, Jamnalal Bajaj, Narendra Deva, and others.''
+The Collected Works of Mahatma Gandhi Volume 66, page 46, reveals that on October 28, 1937, the CWC issued a statement on Vande Mataram, and this statement had been profoundly influenced by Rabindranath Tagore and his advice, he said on X.

-''The Prime Minister has insulted this CWC as also Gurudev Rabindranath Tagore.
-That he should have done so is shocking but not surprising since the RSS had played no role in our Freedom Movement led by Mahatma Gandhi,'' Ramesh said.
+''The prime minister has insulted this CWC as well as Gurudev Rabindranath Tagore.
+That he should have done so is shocking but not surprising since the RSS had played no role in our freedom movement led by Mahatma Gandhi,'' Ramesh said.

 The prime minister should fight his current political battles on current issues that are of daily concern to crores of Indians who worry about their present and future, he said.